tominhuang/mix-cat/README.md

-# Getting Started with Create React App
+# Getting Started with Mix Cat

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Other lib stacks/dependecies:

+-   react-router
+-   react-table
+-   axios
+-   lodash for debounce

 ## Available Scripts